Flight-Free-UK/flight_free_uk_website/source/posts/demand.html.markdown

 category: opinion
 date: 2020-11-25T09:11:46.856Z
 cover_image: /images/uploads/airport_queue_canva.jpg
 summary: Is demand for flights rising?
-And what do we really demand when it comes to flying?
+What do we really demand when it comes to flying?
 author: FlightFree UK
 read_time_minute: 2
 ---